pkivolowitz/asm_book/more/jump_tables/README.md

 [Duff's Device](https://en.wikipedia.org/wiki/Duff%27s_device) shoe
 horned a jump table into the middle of a `while` loop.
-At the same time, it also correctly demonstrates a simple case of *loop unrolling*.
+At the same time, it also demonstrates a simple case of *loop unrolling*.
 It's very creative.

 Let's expand on Duff's Device.